June 1st, 2016

-Originally we limited our rod models to those line sizes and lengths which, from my experience, traditionally have been the most popular: a 7' #3, a 7'3" #3, a 7' #4, 7 1/2' #4, and a 7 1/2' #5.
-We have received inquiries about longer and heavier line sizes so I have three prototypes we working on, an 8' #4, an 8' #5 and an 8' #6.
-These, too, will have hollow fluted tips and butts as do our other bamboo rods to provide the light, lively action our bamboo rods are known for.
+Originally we limited our rod models to those line sizes and lengths which, from my experience, traditionally have been the most popular: a 7’ #3, a 7’3" #3, a 7’ #4, 7 1/2’ #4, and a 7 1/2’ #5.
+We have received inquiries about longer and heavier line sizes so I have designed three new models an 8’ #4, an 8’ #5 and an 8’ #6.
+These, too, have hollow fluted tips and butts as do our other bamboo rods to provide the light, lively action our bamboo rods are known for.

 It's no surprise to those of you familiar with my

 rod design philosophy, regardless of the material,